ryanwebber/ryanwebber.github.io/content/_projects/moonshot.md

 ```
 // Definition of a program that is invoked by
-// typiing VERB 00 and NOUN 00 on the DSKY
+// typing VERB 0 and NOUN 0 on the DSKY
 prog {
     .verb = 00;
     .noun = 00;